astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 The frequency of a photon is a perfectly good clock -- it oscillates in time and therefore can mark off the nanoseconds as well as any other clock.
-If we shine light upward from the surface of the Earth, its frequency should decrease as it goes upward, because the higher clock will perceive it as coming from a lower clock that is running more slowly, as per the arguments in the first few sections.
+If we shine light upward from the surface of the Earth, its frequency should decrease as it goes upward.
+If we detect the photon at a higher altitude, we will perceive it as a lower altitude clock that is running more slowly, as per the arguments in the first few sections.
 This "gravitational redshift" can also be understood in terms of energy: if you throw a ball upward, it loses energy as it climbs.
 The ball's energy manifests in its speed.
 The rising ball slows down.
 A photon cannot slow down -- it loses energy by shifting to a lower frequency.
 This is yet another counter-intuitive way that a massless particle acts in ways that we previously only associated with mass.
 We can't calculate the potential energy of the interaction of the Earth and a photon in the same way that we would the interaction of the Earth and the ball: $mgh$ makes no sense for the photon.
 However, we have learned the photon has momentum despite having no mass, so perhaps it is not so surprising that it can lose energy in climbing upward, too.

 To try to put this into quantitative form, let us consider the energy of a photon, proportional to its frequency: $E=hf$.
 If